-After a bleak winter, you might be catching up on tasks that have been put back due to the cold weather but now is really the time to sow the seeds for a successful growing season.
+You might be catching up on tasks that have been put back due to the cold weather but now is really the time to sow the seeds for a successful growing season.

 After being left for about six weeks to replenish their energy, spring bulbs can be deadheaded when the foliage starts to turn yellow, removing the stem at the base.
 Remember in the autumn to extend the display by choosing varieties with different flowering times.

-Cut back perennials that have provided wildlife with food and shelter over winter, particularly late flowering varieties such as asters, montbretia and sedums.
+Cut back perennials that have provided wildlife with food and shelter over winter, particularly late flowering varieties such as asters, montbretia, and sedums.
 Both bulbs and perennials can be split to widen their spread and introduce fresh young growth.
 Any perennials bought from the garden centres should be re-potted in larger pots before planting out next month.

 Dogwood should be cut back every two to three years to encourage vigorous growth and better colour.
 Cut back geraniums that have been overwintering in the greenhouse to give them better shape.
 Remove broken and dying fern fronds.
 If you didn't do it last autumn, trim lavender into shape.
 Cut all the old growth around ferns back to the knuckle.

 Cut away the centre of gooseberries to introduce light.
 Red and white currants can also be cut back by about a quarter and any crossing branches removed to form an open structure.
 Cut brambles back to the ground before they become too invasive.
 Woody herbs such as thyme and sage can be cut back to bring on new growth.